tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/vision.md

 ## 1. Introduction

-We envision an Object Recognition Application that provides accessibility for visually-impaired individuals real-time notification from the video feed with a user-friendly and out-of-the-box experience.
+We envision an Object Recognition Application that is an app as an accessibility application for low-vision users.
+It's goal is to provide accessibility for visually-impaired individuals.
+It does this through real-time notification with the video feed with a user-friendly and out-of-the-box experience.

 ## 2. Business case